vella-nicholas/vella-nicholas.github.io/index.md

 ### Blogs with slow update frequency

 These blogs are updated on a monthly basis (or even more).
-Entries are usually longer, with more fleshed out examples.
+Entries are usually longer and more fleshed out.